 Many programs and courses are exploring digital textbooks. eText programs use eConestoga and the Texidium app to deliver their textbook.
 Read our tips and suggestions for teaching with eTexts in the classroom.

-Conestoga offers five free installations of Microsoft Office for all students and employees.
-This can be accessed the same way you would access your Conestoga email.
-This software can be used on your personal computer, phone or tablet.
-Ask the IT Service Desk for help or advice with installing Office.
+Conestoga offers five free installations of Office 2016 for all students and employees.
+This can be accessed the same way you would access your email.
+Please feel free to use these on your personal computers.
+Download the apps for free on your phone or tablet.
+Ask the IT Service Desk for help or advice with installing Office 2016.

-Office365 Forms allows you to build quick surveys and self-marking quizzes.
+Office365 Forms lets you build quick surveys and self-marking quizzes.
 All of these can easily be distributed to your students.

-Start with any one of these tools to enhance your formative assessments, bridge-ins and check-ins through the term.
+Start with any one of these tools to enhance your formative assessments, bridge-ins and check-ins through the semester.

 PowerPoint and presentation alternatives